Ayurvedic Yoga Teacher Training

 How can I study Ayuryoga?

 The Ayurvedic Institute is proud to offer both in-person and online Yoga Teacher Trainings in Ayuryoga at 200hr and 300hr levels.
-For those attending in person, the training takes place over a series of weekends at our campus in Asheville, North Carolina.
+For those attending in person, the training takes place over a series of weekends at our yoga and Ayurveda Center in Asheville, North Carolina.

 Students will be guided through the course handbook: Synergy of Yoga and Ayurveda as well as supplemental materials such as web resources and ancient vedic texts.